SM Spirituality Media

 In the index

-Brach's guided practice, Kabat-Zinn's *Full Catastrophe Living*, and the Plum Village teachings all draw from this stream, though only the first two name it explicitly.
+Brach's guided practice, Kabat-Zinn's *Full Catastrophe Living*, and the Plum Village teachings all draw from this current, though only the first two name it explicitly.
 The continuities run beneath the labels.

 — end of entry —